cstubben/ENAbrowseR/README.md

 ```

-If you need to download more than the maximum 100,000 records, use `offset` to get the next 100,000 records (and set DROP=FALSE to keep all 68 columns for merging).  `ena_search` also has a `resultcount` option to count the number of results if needed.
+If you need to download more than the maximum 100,000 records, use `offset` to get the next 100,000 records (and set drop=FALSE to keep all 68 columns for merging).  `ena_search` also has a `resultcount` option to count the number of results if needed.
 In this example, the 316,311 metagenome samples are combined into a single `data.frame`.

 ```
 ena_taxonomy("metagenomes")